Jeon Won Diary: Background and synopsis

 The music video for "Jeon Won Diary", directed by Jo Soo-hyun, was filmed over a period of three days and four nights.
 Jo, who is known for directing Psy's "Gangnam Style" and "Gentleman", previously worked with T-ara on their "Bunny Style!" music video.
 The dance version of the music video was directed by Hong Won-ki.
 A teaser for the video was shown at the 2013 M!
 Countdown in Taiwan concert, while the full music video premiered on YouTube, GomTV and other online music sites on April 29, 2013.
-The video features cameo appearances from singer Kim Wan-sun, politician Huh Kyung-young, actor Jung Woon-taek, retired baseball player Yang Joon-hyuk, Davichi's Kang Min-kyung and Speed's Tae-won.
+The video features cameo appearances from singer Kim Wan-sun, politician Huh Kyung-young, actor Jung Woon-taek, retired baseball player Yang Joon-hyuk, Davichi's Kang Min-kyung and Speed (aside from Tae-woon's rap verse, the other Speed members can be seen dancing alongside T-ara N4 in the end of the video).
 Choi Bool-am and Kim Soo-mi, both actors from the Jeon Won Ilgi TV drama, came together for the first time in eleven years to appear in the video.

 The drama version depicts the group as tired farmhands who are bored of farm life.
 As their supervisor gets distracted, the members play hooky and decide to join a dance competition held in the city.
 The group members practice their dance routine throughout the farm, before heading out to the city where they win the competition.